Zhongrui-Cao/Atmospheric_Scattering/README.md

   modeling the atmosphere with a thickness of $60km$ was shown to have better fitting to the measurement data.
 Denoted in "_Precomputed Atmospheric Scattering_" by Bruneton et al.[6]

+## Phase functions and Implementation

+  ### Rayleigh
+  Lets say we have a $\theta$ that denotes the angle between the incomming ray and the direction of light.
+We need to have a phase function $P$ in order to figure out the light intensity being scattered out.

 ## References
 [1]: <https://en.wikipedia.org/wiki/Earth_radius>